stokestudio/stoke-toolbelt/README.md

 <WindowSize
   render={({ width }) => (
     <div style={{ width: width * 0.5 }}>
-      This is always fixed at half of window with.
+      This is always fixed at half of window width.
     </div>
   )} />
 ```